 Governing boards have a responsibility to hold headteachers to account for the educational performance of the school and its pupils.
 The appraisal process is an annual cycle whereby governing boards continuously monitor and evaluate the headteacher’s progress in achieving strategic priorities.
 A formal annual appraisal meeting is the endpoint to the annual appraisal cycle.

-BCPP have a team of experienced external advisors (see below) that can work with schools to support the governors and headteacher through the performance management process.
+The Catholic Primary Partnership has a team of experienced external advisors (see below) that can work with schools to support the governors and headteacher through the performance management process.

 For just £495 your external advisor will: